 My friend Jaya 9W2BUG went to Singapore and found an old QSL card.
 QSL card from 9M2MT sent to 9V1OD dated 21st March 1976.
-A person named as Nicholas worked Tan who lives in Singapore.
+A person named Nicholas worked with Tan who lives in Singapore.
 Nicholas operated KWM-2A transceiver and using 2 element quad antenna.
-In the 90's when the signals school changed it's name to Army's Communications and Electronics Institute, the club callsign changed again to 9M2IEC.
+In the 90's when the signals school changed its name to Army's Communications and Electronics Institute, the club callsign changed again to 9M2IEC.
 When cellular communication being popular here, there is no continuation of this club station.

 History of Royal Signals Regiment,

 The Royal Signals Regiment has its roots with the formation of a “Communications Troop” at the Training Depot of the Malay Regiment in Port Dickson in 1949.
 The Communications Troop was formed by centralising the radiomen of the signals Platoon of 1st, 2nd and 3rd Battalions of Royal Malay Regiment (Rejimen Askar Melayu).